- A personal mission statement simply states your purpose in life—it considers and combines all of your values into just a couple of sentences.

 - Come up with your own personal mission statement by first thinking about an issue you care about: examples include healthcare, hunger, animal cruelty, and bullying.

-- Then, consider what you’re good at: what skills do you possess that can help you address the issue you just defined?
+- Then, consider what you’re good at: What skills do you possess that can help you address the issue you’ve defined?

 - Finally, put all of the information you’ve gathered to finalize your personal mission statement and begin living a more meaningful life.

 A personal mission statement simply defines who you are and how you intend to live.
-It wraps all of your values into a couple sentences and gives you a dependable framework to base your actions off of.
+It wraps all of your values into a couple of sentences and gives you a dependable framework on which to base your actions.
 Furthermore, it motivates you to be a better person and creates greater life satisfaction.

 Think Big, Live Big

 We’ve got the basics down, but let’s delve a little deeper into how a personal mission statement can have a positive impact on your life.
 Ashley Bradley, a certified professional co-active coach, explains how your mission statement can foster a new sense of motivation:

 “Being driven by a personal mission is being clear and intentional about the impact you are having on the world and people around you.
 Having a purpose and connection to something bigger than yourself is what creates motivation.
 Through your intense desire to positively impact the world in your own unique way, you create an internal drive and motivation that will help you to feel more clarity, direction, and satisfaction in your day-to-day life.
 It supports you in becoming a better and more successful person because the mission is so powerful that you will do whatever it takes to improve yourself personally and professionally to achieve your mission-driven goals.